alexboumb/SuperSimpleStocks2/README.txt

 This application represents a sample stock market.
 This application was compiled with Java version 1.8.0_73.
-The root StockExchange folder has the following subfolders:
+The root SuperSimpleStocks folder has the following subfolders:

 bin: compiled Java classes (Java version 1.8.0_73)
 src: Java sources